Meghana Vaidya

 Highlights

-Runner up for Best Paper Award at FMA 2021
+Runner up: Best Paper Award at FMA 2021

 (with Stefano Bonini, Stevens Institute of Technology and Shuang Wu, Sacred Heart University)